munshkr/Marea.sc/README.md

 # Marea.sc

-This is some kind of TidalCycles implementation for SuperCollider.
+Some kind of TidalCycles implementation for SuperCollider.
 Because why not?

 Actually just trying to have a better understanding of TidalCycles and improve my Sclang.